How To Calculate Loss Of Earnings For Personal Injury?

 To help you calculate your loss of earnings, you may find it helpful to create a table or chart that outlines your baseline earnings, your actual earnings, and your loss of earnings.

-Read More: Is Personal Injury Protection Required In Rhode Island?
+Read More: Does Personal Injury Protection Cover Passengers?

 For example, you could create a table that lists your monthly earnings for the year before your injury, your monthly earnings for the period of time that you were unable to work due to your injury, and your loss of earnings for each month.